 Phi Kappa Phi Inductee:

-Mary Katherine Hickey (HIS) was inducted into the Phi Kappa Phi Honor Society in 2013.
-Congratulations, Katie.
+Eileen Brumitt, Maria Savini, and Joanna Voortman (HIS) were inducted into the Phi Kappa Phi Honor Society in 2014.
+Congratulations!

 Michael Seyer, '12, who is pursuing a concentration in Russian Area Studies, was accepted at the International MA program in Russian and Eurasian Studies (IMARES) at European University in St. Petersburg, Russia.
 This is a joint program with the Elliott School of International Affairs at George Washington University.
 In addition, Mike received an ACTR (American Council of Teachers of Russian) stipend to master Russian language in the summer.